-- Has existing funds and a subsequent agreement or understanding is reached with the donor that \$2,000 or more of the funds will be used for contributions or expenditures in California; or - Makes contributions or expenditures in California totaling more than \$50,000 in a 12-month period or more than \$100,000 in four consecutive calendar years using general treasury funds or membership dues.
+A federal or out-ofstate political action committee qualifies as a recipient committee when \$2,000 or more in a calendar year is used for expenditures and contributions in California.
+Makes contributions or expenditures in California totaling more than \$50,000 in a 12-month period or more than \$100,000 in four consecutive calendar years using general treasury funds or membership dues.